digital-methods/eastasiadefensewhitepapers/material.md

 # Research Material

-## DATA

-The above questions were examined in a corpus of national defense white papers from US allies in the region throughout the 21st century
+The questions were examined using a corpus of national defense white papers from US allies in the region throughout the 21st century.

 ### Australia defense white paper 2000